Azure/benchpress/CONTRIBUTING.md

     1. `cd` into the repo's directory
     1. Open VSCode from the command line with: `code .`
     1. From the command window (Ctrl + Shift + P) choose `Reopen in Container`

+#### Running Megalinter in a Dev Container

+Because megalinter executes in a container within the dev container the mapped paths are mapped to the container path, but executed against the host path.
+This requires that the docker command that would normally be executed with `mega-linter-runner` be adjusted for the host path:

+- Specific folder (recursively):
+  `docker run -v /var/run/docker.sock:/var/run/docker.sock:rw -v <host path to folder>:/tmp/lint:rw` `oxsecurity/megalinter-dotnet:v6`
+- Specific file (or comma separated files):
+  `docker run -v /var/run/docker.sock:/var/run/docker.sock:rw -v <host path to folder>:/tmp/lint:rw` `-e SKIP_CLI_LINT_MODES=project -e MEGALINTER_FILES_TO_LINT=<relative path to file(s) from folder>` `oxsecurity/megalinter-dotnet:v6`

+## Reporting Issues

+1. Check the [Issue Tracker](https://github.com/Azure/benchpress/issues) to determine whether the issue that you're going to file already exists.
+    1. If your issue exists (all inputs and relevant information is identical to an existing issue):
+       1. Make relevant comments to add context that helps broaden understanding or helps identify the root concern.
+       1. Add a [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) to upvote
+          (:+1:) or downvote (:-1:) an issue.
+    1. If the issue does not exist create a new issue with the following guidelines:
+       * Do not submit multiple problems or features in a single submitted issue.
+       * Provide as much information as possible.
+The more information provided, the more likely that someone will be successful in reproducing the issue and identifying the cause.
+Provide as much of the following information as possible (not an exhaustive list):
+           * Version of PowerShell being used.
+           * The operating system and version being used.
+           * Any container information, if used.
+           * An ordered list of reproducible steps that cause the issue to manifest.
+           * Expecations versus reality.
+What was expected to happen versus what actually happened.
+           * Any images, gifs, animations, links, videos, etc. that demonstrate the issue.
+           * A code snippet or link to a repository that contains code that reproduces the issue.

 ## Contributing to Code and Documentation